Opportunity for European students to attend NASA Academy 2011

-ESA is sponsoring two students from ESA Member and Cooperating States to attend the 2010 NASA Academy.
-The application deadline is 31 January 2010.
+ESA is sponsoring two students from ESA Member and Cooperating States to attend the 2011 NASA Academy.

 Through the International Space Education Board (ISEB), established by NASA, ESA, CNES, JAXA and CSA, ESA is able to offer two European students the opportunity to take part in the prestigious NASA Academy.

 The NASA Academy is a ten-week, intensive summer research programme conducted in different NASA centres.
 Designed for undergraduate and graduate students interested in aerospace engineering and space sciences, it enables them to participate in NASA-led research projects while also developing leadership and networking skills.

 How to Apply